 - Seeds are dry, flattened, and oval.
 Approximately 3/8 inch long and tan with brown lines (oil tubes) extending 3/4 of the seed length that widen at ends

 Many plants are often misidentified as giant hogweed - the most common plant being cow parsnip.
 Please thoroughly look through the charts below to see the major differences between giant hogweed and cow parsnip, angelica, wild parsnip, and poison hemlock.
+Take the time to review similar plants before reporting this species.

 How to report or ask for help